ultimaweapon/tsuki/README.md

 ## Features

-- Any error propagated to the caller via Rust `Result` instead of long jump.
+- Any error propagated to the caller via Rust `Result` instead of a long jump.

 ## Differences from vanilla Lua